madprops/airc/README.md

 ## Manage <a name="manage"></a>

+When you need to update airc, use `git pull` inside the airc directory.

+Then restart the bots.

-I now use PM2 to manage the bots.
+[PM2](https://github.com/Unitech/pm2) can be used to manage the bots more easily.

 The following config might be useful: